 Nvidia Control Panel Tweaks

 Open Nvidia Control Panel > Manage 3D Settings > Program Settings > select RE3 Remake from the drop-down menu.
 Make the following changes.

 Set “Power Management Mode” to “Prefer Maximum Performance”

 set “Texture Filtering- Quality” to “High Performance”

-If the performance hasn’t improved then follow the steps above but set Vertical Sync to “Fast”.
-Start the game, in-game v.sync should be disabled and the display mode should be set at “Fullscreen”.
-This will not only fix stuttering but will also give your significant boost in performance is you have a moderate enough CPU and GPU.
+If the performance hasn’t improved then pen Nvidia Control Panel > Manage 3D Settings > Program Settings > select RE3 Remake from the drop-down menu.
+Scroll down and set Vertical Sync to “Fast”.
+Start the game, in-game v.sync should be disabled and the display mode should be set to “Fullscreen”.
+This will not only fix stuttering but will also give your a significant boost in performance if you have a moderate enough CPU and GPU.

 Fatal Application Exit Fix